Persistent expectations

 You can not specify multiple persistent expectations that apply to the same object.
 If you specify a persistent expectation for an object that already had one, the latest one you specify will override the previous one.

-To remove a persistent expectation, specify a matcher of nil
+To remove a persistent expectation, specify a matcher of nil:

 expecting main_output => nil

-is given a block, expectations will only be valid
+If expecting is given a block, expectations will only be valid

 for the duration of the block: